dgander000/notes/README.md

 # notes

-## Notes and resources for programming, machine learning, deep learning and more.
+## Notes and resources for classes, MOOCs, programming, machine learning, deep learning and more.